 Crockpot Cheesy Potato Soup is ultra-creamy, rich and flavorful.
 It is one of the best family soups you can make in the slow cooker!
+Watch the recipe video tutorial below and see why this is one of the best soups out there!

 Easy Crockpot Cheesy Potato Soup